-Add in plenty of metallic or pearlized balloons and numerous homemade name card plates that mimic those of the stars.
+Add in plenty of metallic and opaque balloons and numerous homemade name card plates that mimic those of the stars.
 Then stand them up with these plastic card holders for easy visibility.
 Perhaps you could even set up a fun awards celebration that brings out a bit of silliness.
 Make up a game, and give awards out for the best response, best karaoke song, best moonwalk or best whatever you want.

 You don’t need to rent expensive dinnerware, either.
 These plastic metallic utensils are disposable, yet look top notch on the table.
-Complete the look with a linen table cover and plastic champagne flutes to toast the birthday guy or gal.
+Complete the look with a burlap table cover and plastic champagne flutes to toast the birthday guy or gal.